JannieI/canvas-workstation-V3/src/app/roadmap.md

     --------------------
         - highlight one series in graph, either click the line (bar), or click on the legend
         - set properties of new Widget as a template - user pref
-        - How to show comparison between current and previous period ?
         - Cross hair with showing values on axis - ie crypto trading websites!
         - Look at embeding widgets -> export Vega spec + embed line, user puts it in his html ...?
         - For a GAUGE, see    https://gist.github.com/anilkpatro/0cf0503b581556a14aab